nedalozanovska/AIML303441/README.md

 **Observations from Subplots**
 - MSE Comparison: MSE shows a significant increase from the initial model to the tuned test stage due to generalization.
 - Comparison: R^2 shows a drop from the initial model to the tuned test stage, reflecting the reduced fit on unseen data.

+## Conclusions
+**1. Model Performance:**

+> - Random Forest's strength: High R^2 (0.9565 for training, 0.9512 for validation) and low MSE (34,797.55 for training, 41,722.81 for validation) during initial evaluation highlighted its suitability.
+> - Tuning Impact: After hyperparameter tuning, the Random Forest model’s R^2 on the test set decreased to 0.7491, with a significant MSE increase to 206,967.15.
+While this highlights a reduction in overfitting, it also shows limitations in generalization.

+**2. Insights into Predictors:**
+> - Spatial features (y_coordinate and x_coordinate) and physical attributes (island_size) contributed the most to predicting happiness.
+> - Shelter availability and regional characteristics had negligible impact, possibly due to uniformity or poor representation in the dataset.

+**3. Statistical Limitations:**

+> - Heteroscedasticity in residuals for higher predictions suggested variance issues.
+> - The difference in performance metrics (MSE and R^2) between training/validation and testing phases pointed to model complexity and possible dataset limitations.

+**Final Recommendations:**
+> - Metrics to Improve: Focus on reducing test set MSE (currently 206,967.15) and increasing R^2 (currently 0.7491).
+> - Future Work: Add additional predictors, such as socioeconomic or environmental variables, to address the unexplained variance and improve model generalization.
+> - Advanced Models: Explore techniques like boosting (e.g., XGBoost or Gradient Boosting) to compare performance with Random Forest.